 Unfortunately, most ways to get more people interested and spread your content involve increasing the level of memetic stickiness and how much fun it is to read, both of which are orthogonal to the ability to benefit the reader and often even trade off against it.

 What, then, to do?
-I think there are two obvious moves.
+I think there are a few obvious moves.

-Don't join in burning the commons Given that the above tactics are bad for readers, my immediate recommendation is to not do it.
+Don't join in burning the commons: Given that the above tactics are bad for readers, my immediate recommendation is to not do it.
 I don't think we're deep enough in a race to the bottom such that failing to compete will mean game over.
 There's room, at least right now, for people who write articles intended for intentional consumption.
 I think that if you consistently put out high quality stuff while respecting the reader, people will come.
 Maybe not a lot of people, but those who do will likely enjoy what they see.
-Generally, for self-help, trading off quality for more readers almost never seems worth it.
-I think you sacrifice a lot for only a few readers.
 Plus, the marginal readers who come because of clickbaity tactics also seem least likely to be the ones who'll benefit from your content.
 (There's a question about scale when you start looking at the Really Big Name self-help people, and I'm not sure what the right analysis is there.
 But for most people, the above probably applies.)